RasppleII/rasppleii-keyring/GnuPG-mini-HOWTO.md

 ```

 Again, you can use `gpg2 --gen-key` as the two programs are interchangeable.
+We'll use the latest gpg 1.x for this guide but gpg2 works just as well.
+They
+work the same and are developed in parallel
 Your author has gpg2 on a Mac, you can use whatever you have installed.
 The
 output you'll get is almost identical, it's just that gpg2 has more
 dependencies and interconnects to other programs more easily.